hopfenspace/MateBot/docs/source/configuration.rst

 .. toctree::

-The configuration of the MateBot core API is stored in a JSON file called ``config.json``.
+The main configuration of the MateBot core API is stored in a JSON file called ``config.json``.
 It should be placed in the top-level directory of the Python source code files.
 A sample configuration may look like the following snippet (see below for a brief explanation